A different kind of kindness

 How would you define kindness?
 Someone who helps the sick or the one who feeds the stray dog?
 Someone who helps you in difficult times and holds your hand when you are down?

 All of us perceive kindness differently.
-Recently I was talking to my kid about kindness and she asked me something that made me reconsider what I understood of kindness.
+Recently I was talking to a kid about kindness and she asked me something that made me reconsider what I understood of kindness.
 We were speaking about how we should do some kind act daily and she asked me what if there is no opportunity for a kind act?
 What if no one was in trouble and did not need help?
 How can I be kind then?

 Seriously, what then?
 In our pursuit of doing a kind act we forget the importance of a kind word, a gentle touch and a loving smile.
 It is possible to be kind to someone without them being in a problem situation.